juanantonio284/my_python_notes/README.md

 ### complexity

-* `1_asymp_notation.md`: a description of how asymptotic notation works and what "Big O" and "Big Theta" notations represent
+* `1_asymp_notation.md`: a description of how asymptotic notation works, and what "Big O" and "Big Theta" notations represent

 * `2_merge_sort.md`: a description of how the *merge sort* algorithm works and an analysis of its